devleaks/cockpitdecks-docs/docs/Button/Button Representations/Weather.md

 # Real Life Live Weather (now)

-The WeatherMetarIcon provides the *real* Metar currently in use at a location in the simulator.
+The WeatherMetarIcon provides the *real life* Metar currently in use at a location in the simulator.

-If the location is provided, it is used and never updated.
+If the location is provided through an attribute, it is used and never updated.
 If no location is provided, the *current aircraft location is used*.
 If the aircraft is cruising, the location is updated approximatively every 5 minutes, or when the closest Metar source changes.

 If no aircraft location is available, a default location is used (currently EBBR, Brussels Airport, Belgium).